USING IRONWORD

 table.AddRow(row);

-// Generate document from the table
+// Create and save a Word document using the table

 WordDocument doc = new WordDocument(table);